quorrajs/Quorra-docs/Getting started/Views & Responses.md

 ```javascript
 res.jsonp({'name': 'Steve', 'state': 'CA'})
 ```
-By default the JSONP callback name is simply callback, however you may alter this with the jsonp callback name setting in app/config/response.js.
+By default the JSONP callback name is simply callback, however you may alter this with the `jsonp` callback name setting in `app/config/response.js`.

 ### Creating A File Download Response

 Transfer the file at path as an “attachment”, typically browsers will prompt the user for download.
-The Content-Disposition “filename=” parameter, aka the one that will appear in the brower dialog is set to path by default, however you may provide an override filename.
+The Content-Disposition “filename=” parameter, aka the one that will appear in the browser dialog is set to path by default, however you may provide an override filename.

-When an error has ocurred or transfer is complete the optional callback fn is invoked.
+When an error has occurred or transfer is complete the optional callback fn is invoked.
 This method uses [res.sendfile ()](/docs/1/More/Response.md#ressendfilepath--options--fn) to transfer the file.

 ```javascript